Tootfarangi90/Tjanstformedlingssida-BE/README.md

 **Test technologies:**
 + Jest

 ## TTFHW

-+ To access the repository, make sure you are a collaborator, so that you can clone the repo in your workspace folder with this command:
+To access the repository, make sure you are a collaborator, so that you can clone the repo in your workspace folder with this command:

 ```javascript
 git clone "https://github.com/Tootfarangi90/Tjanstformedlingssida-BE.git"
 ```

-+ How to receive the latest data:
+How to receive the latest data:

 ```javascript
 git pull
 ```

-+ How to install all the modules:
+How to install all the modules:

 ```javascript
 npm i
 ```

-+ How to open up the project at Visual studio code:
+How to open up the project at Visual studio code:

 ```javascript
 code .
 ```

 ## Onboarding

-+ Nodemon is saved under dependecies, so you start the project like this:
+Nodemon is saved under dependecies, so you start the project like this:

 ```javascript
 npm run dev
 ```

-**Script of how to create a development environment**

-+ The database environment:
+## Script for development environment

+We use docker for our development environment and down under you can see how to set up docker.

++ For the database:

 ```javascript
 docker run -d --name test-mongodb \